mellinoe/veldrid-docs/updates/beta2.md

 _2018-1-1_

 Beta 2 is now available.
 This version includes a large number of fixes, optimizations, and improvements.
 This is the last planned beta before a stable release.
 There are a small number of minor breaking changes from the previous beta, all of which are listed below.
-NuGet packages are available from nuget.org.
+NuGet packages are available on [NuGet.org](https://www.nuget.org/packages/Veldrid/).

 ## Features